Animal Assisted Therapy, more commonly known as Pet Therapy helps people of all ages:

 Facts About Pet Therapy:

-All therapy dogs must be licensed through Therapy Dogs International or Delta Society.
-If you have a therapy dog that is licensed with one of these organizations and are interested in volunteering at Butler Hospital, please contact Linda Dias at firstname.lastname@example.org.
+All therapy dogs must be certified through an agency.
+If you have a therapy dog that is certified and are interested in volunteering at Butler Hospital, please contact Linda Dias at firstname.lastname@example.org.

 Brown, D.P., (2009) Animal Assisted Therapy: The Layman's Guide to Animal Assisted Therapy, LearningLifeEbooks.com